 - (1) Members of the public may give written notice to the General Manager 7 days before an ordinary meeting of Council of a question to be asked at the meeting. - (2) The chairperson may - (a) address questions on notice submitted by members of the public; and - (b) invite any member of the public present at an ordinary meeting to ask questions relating to the activities of the Council. - (3) The chairperson at an ordinary meeting of a council must ensure that, if required, at least 15 minutes of that meeting is made available for questions by members of the public. - (4) A question by any member of the public under this regulation and an answer to that question are not to be debated. - (5) The chairperson may - (a) refuse to accept a question; or - (b) require a question to be put on notice and in writing to be answered at a later meeting. - (6) If the chairperson refuses to accept a question, the chairperson is to give reasons for doing so.

-Councillors are advised that, at the time of issuing the Agenda, no Questions on Notice had been received from members of the Public.
+No Questions on Notice had been received from members of the Public.